The following frequently asked questions will provide you with information to help you with your workers’ compensation insurance requirements.

 Employers who allow a worker to do work for them under such ‘avoidance arrangements’ may be fined a maximum of $5,000.

-It is an offence for an employer (or the employer’s insurer) to receive any money or indemnity from the worker (or the worker’s company) in respect of any compensation liability the employer has to pay compensation; penalty: $2,000.
+A $2,000 penalty may be applied to employers (or insurers) who receive money or indemnity from a worker (or the worker’s company) in respect of any compensation liability the employer has to pay.

 The view the cost of non-compliance, go to Compliance activities.